jackiam/FlipClockProject/TestDocumentation.md

 Result 16.
 Works well. keeps time, but second drift due to inaccuracies with onboard RTC.

 Test 17.
-Update time at the start of every hour to eliminate RTC inaccuracies.
+Update time at the start of every minute to eliminate RTC inaccuracies.
+Starting test at 3:33pm

+Result 17.